 A delicate and exquisitely flavoured crustacean, it epitomises everything that a well-structured Fruits de Mer should represent, and rightly so, for as its provenance attests, it is the stuff of countless coastal dishes, the mainstay of deliciously chargrilled harbour side platters, the adornment of steaming pans of paella and zarzuela, gilded in lemon butter or simply served raw, with coriander, lime and a lick of olive oil; enough to enliven the tastebuds of the most hardened of connoisseurs.

 So why don’t we see them gracing our UK menus more often?
-Why, when the rest of the natural seafood-loving-world are vying for our production, don’t we embrace it ourselves, as a national treasure, rather than a cursory coating in crumbs and consigning to deep fat fryer.
+Why, when the rest of the natural seafood-loving-world are vying for our production, don’t we embrace it ourselves, as a national treasure, rather than a cursory coating in crumbs and consigning to a deep fat fryer.

 The deep, aquamarine tide-harried, waters of ‘The Minch,’ that lonely strait of water of separating the Scottish Highlands and Inner Hebridean Isles from their outlying neighbours of North Uist, Lewis and Harris, has traditionally played host to some of the finest examples of this spectacularly underrated species, with creel fishing and bottom-trawling both playing a large part in its harvest.